New Testament Greek intermediate: module 1

 What level is the course and do I need any particular skills?

 You should have studied the main elements and structures of the Greek grammar.
 This is not a course for beginners.
-As it is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.
+As the course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?